Key Nutrients in Sesame Seeds

 Additionally, sesame seeds are high in protein and contain essential amino acids, which contribute to their overall nutritional value.

-Research published in various journals has indicated that the consumption of sesame seeds may have beneficial effects on blood sugar regulation, particularly for individuals diagnosed with type 2 diabetes.
+Research indicates that sesame seed consumption may have beneficial effects on blood sugar regulation, particularly for individuals diagnosed with type 2 diabetes.

 Their nutritional composition also suggests potential protective roles against oxidative stress, which is linked to various chronic diseases.